 Ketchikan Alaska

-Ketchikan is a wonderfully walkable town to explore and is home to the world’s largest totem pole collection.
-You will find poles from the Tlingit, Haida and Tsimshian indigenous people scattered around Ketchikan; in the totem parks or by visiting Totem Heritage Centre in Saxman Village.
+Ketchikan is a wonderfully walkable town to explore and it is home to the world’s largest totem pole collection.
+You will find poles from the Tlingit, Haida and Tsimshian indigenous people scattered around Ketchikan in the totem parks or by visiting the Totem Heritage Centre in Saxman Village.

-The Tongass Historical Museum, the SE Alaska Discovery Center, Historic Creek Street district and the Great Alaskan Lumberjack Show are all worth a visit.
+The Tongass Historical Museum, the SE Alaska Discovery Center, the historic Creek Street district and the Great Alaskan Lumberjack Show are all worth a visit.

 Take a hike in the rainforest of the largest national forest of the USA or try whale watching or fishing.
 Sometimes whales come right into Ketchikan’s harbor.
 The famous historic red light district of Creek Street is not to be missed.